 Among the studies of the history of archaeology, the scrutiny of the discourses and practices conducted within the framework of twentieth-century European colonialism is most significant.
 From this perspective, we should note the ways in which the discipline was helpful to the colonial processes, conditioning the representation of the colonised others, as well as their pasts, and obliterating their agency in the world narrative.
 But there is more.
 The late-nineteenth-century universalist legacy comprised both a standardised ethnocentrism in favour of a western model of civilisation and a scientism which sought to empirically demonstrate racial prejudices.
-It is important to distinguish the contexts and moulds through which archaeology was conducted and promoted, serving the different colonial agendas seeking to assert them on the international stage.
+It is important to distinguish the colonial agendas seeking to assert them on the international stage.
 In this respect, the rapport de forces between the various European nations may also be evaluated by considering the agents and resources involved in the production, circulation and reception of archaeological knowledge in and regarding their colonised territories.